everydeveloper/php-course/responses/07-math-success.md

 ```
 ## Create a Function

-At the very bottom of the page, type the following code to create a tax calculating function:
+At the very bottom of the PHP code (but before the `?>`), type the following code to create a tax calculating function:
 ```php
   function tax_calc($amount,$tax){
   	$calculate_tax = $amount*$tax;